nilearn/nilearn/doc/building_blocks/neurovault.rst

 It is also possible to ask Neurosynth to annotate the maps found on Neurovault.
-Neurosynth is a platform for large-scale, automated synthesis of fMRI data.
+Neurosynth is a platform for large-scale, automated synthesis of :term:`fMRI` data.
 It can be used to perform decoding.
 You can learn more about Neurosynth at http://www.neurosynth.org.

 Neurosynth was introduced in [2]_.